paracycle/peelingawaythelayers.net/_pages/part5.md

 ## Next Part

 In the [next part of the series]({% link _pages/part6.md %}), we will finally get a chance to talk about the final 3 layers of the network stack.
-Despite being separate layers in the OSI model, most of the time the final three layers are all collapsed into Layer 7, the Application Layer, with the responsbilities of the layers in between divided up into lower or higher layers.
+Despite being separate layers in the OSI model, most of the time the final three layers are all collapsed into Layer 7, the Application Layer, with the responsibilities of the layers in between divided up into lower or higher layers.